architect/arc.codes/src/views/docs/en/reference/architect-project-structure/architect-manifest-and-config/project-manifest-and-config.md

 ## Opt into arc.yaml or arc.json manifests

-Developers that prefer JSON or YAML can opt into using either syntax in arc.json or arc.yaml, respectively (instead of .arc or app.arc).
+Developers that prefer JSON or YAML can opt into using either syntax in arc.json or arc.yaml, respectively (instead of app.arc).

 ## app.arc example